Charles C. A. Baldi: Career

-His first start-up business in America was a push cart fruit stand that rose to notoriety by skillfully cornering the local wholesaling and retailing market selling lemons.
+His first start-up business in America was a push cart fruit stand that succeeded by skillfully cornering the local wholesaling and retailing market selling lemons.
 This successful enterprise provided revenue to invest in other ventures and he began to manage for profit job contracts with the railroads to employ Italian immigrants who needed to be employed in a job for them to come to the US and also facilitated their acquiring basic needs for housing and other services.

 He organized a bank, the First Italian Exchange Bank, so immigrant workers could save their money and send money back to relatives in Italy.
 He owned and operated the largest daily Italian language newspaper L'Opinione from 1906–1930 that provided job openings, news of the day in both America and Italy.
 It later incorporated into the Italian language daily newspaper under Il Progresso Italo-Americano that began in 1906 as L'Opinione, and was published until 1989.
 Baldi founded an anthracite coal yard supply company, C.C.A.
 Baldi & Brothers Co Inc., based on experience the brothers had with mining operations and the need to supply an environmentally clean home heating fuel to replace wood.

 Additionally, Baldi operated a real estate and insurance business catering to Italian immigrant workers and founded a charity organization, The Italian Federation of Charitable Societies, while providing a leadership role in the worker society Mutuo Soccorso di SanBiagio (St. Blase Mutual Relief Society).
 His early letter writing provided him language skills and he provided interpreter services for Italian-speaking people for the courts of Philadelphia.
 He established and operated a funeral home, Baldi Funeral Home, dedicated to servicing Italian Americans families that has carried his family name for over four generations in South Philadelphia.
 His interest in politics and education lead him to be appointed to the School District of Philadelphia Board of Education and served on that board until his death in 1930.